ISAITB/docs-itb-ta/source/communityDashboard/index.rst

   :align: center

 Through this screen you are effectively taking on the role of an administrator for the organisation.
-To highlight the fact that these are the statements of an organisation in your community, rather than :ref:`your own admin organisation<manage_organisation>`, the :ref:`navigation breadcrumb<navigate__breadcrumbs>` highlights the organisation you have selected from within your community.
+To highlight the fact that these are the statements of an organisation in a selected community, rather than :ref:`your own admin organisation<manage_organisation>`, the :ref:`navigation breadcrumb<navigate__breadcrumbs>` highlights the organisation you have selected from within the community.
 In addition, the overall interface's banner will still display as "Community management" rather than "My conformance statements".

 .. figure:: ../screenshots/admin_community_organisations_organisation_manage_banner.PNG